 Community First is a not for profit organisation providing local voluntary and community groups with a range of support services including volunteering, training, good practice and practical advice.
 For further information on our services please visit our website at:

-We promote hundreds of opportunities in the Winchester, East Hampshire, Fareham and Havant districts on behalf of charities, statutory organisations and community groups.
+We promote hundreds of opportunities in the Winchester, East Hampshire, Fareham, Havant and New Forest districts on behalf of charities, statutory organisations and community groups.

 To look for current opportunities please search the Volunteer Wessex database on the Before doing a search it is worth taking some time to think about the kind of roles you might prefer, the type of organisation that might interest you and how much time you can offer.
 Please note that if you would like to apply for a role online via Volunteer Wessex you will need to register your details first.
 You can do this at the top of this page or on the home page.
 If you can’t find anything suitable please click on finding a role.

 Find out more about what it’s like to volunteer from Alex Rhodes, a young volunteer in the Whitehill & Bordon Youth Club, and from Home-Start Butser who support disadvantaged families in East Hampshire.

 Frequently asked questions: